October '19 Update

 May '19 Update

-GICCA Board Announces New Schoolhouse Park Stage Project Manager
+GICCA Board Announces New GICCA Stage Project Manager

 Progress is already apparent when you drive by Schoolhouse Park.
 A new secure fence is in place around the construction site to keep the community safe as summer attracts more visitors to the park.
 The site has been tidied up, materials are being inventoried, and construction schedules are being developed.
 If you recently donated materials or funds for materials and have not been recognized, please contact Rick or a GICCA board member so that we can thank you for your generous donation and provide you with a tax deduction receipt.